mhamas/apify-demo-pycon-vilnius-2025/README.md

 ### 4.4 Trying out the very simple version
 Before running the Actor, you need to build it to create an image that will later be executed at runtime.
 Once your Actor is built, start it.
 Check the "Input" tab to make sure you have correctly pre-populated the input with the Python day URL.
 This is prefilled from the `prefill` property you added in `input_schema.json`.

 Your current implementation is executing `request_handler` for each `start_url` (by default single one for the Python day).
 Then, it's simply printing the URL to the log.
-You might see the log duplicated, as one is appended with an extra system message.

 ![Seeing first log](images/4d_seeing_first_log.png)